-The regulations apply to study programmes, examinations and degrees at Østfold University College.
+These Regulations apply to study programmes, examinations and degrees at Østfold University College.

 Section 1-2.
-Conflict with the National Curriculum Regulations
+Conflict with national curriculum regulations

-If these regulations come into conflict with the applicable National Curriculum Regulations or other national governing documents, the national provisions take precedence over these regulations.
+In the event that these regulations are in conflict with applicable national curriculum regulations or other national governing documents, the national provisions take precedence over these regulations.